DiamondLightSource/epics_device/README.rst

         This should probably be set to ``python``.

     ``EPICSDBBUILDER``
+        The python library `epicsdbbuilder`_ is a prerequisite for building and using this library.

-        This can be in one of two formats, either an explicit path to the directory containing `epicsdbbuilder`_ or a version number understood by ``pkg_resources.require``.
+        This symbol can be in one of two formats, either an explicit path to the directory containing `epicsdbbuilder`_ or a version number understood by ``pkg_resources.require``.
 Note that if an explicit path is given it is not necessary to install or setup ``epicsdbbuilder``, it can be used in